Skip to content

 The Warsaw Uprising Museum was opened on the 60th anniversary of the Warsaw Uprising in the former building of the tramway power station, an architectural monument of the 20th century.
 Today, the museum is one of the most important cultural institutions and a popular destination for tourists from Poland and abroad.
 In 2018, the museum received the Tourist Academy Award in the country.

-The exhibition is dedicated to the events of the uprising against the German occupation, a 63-day struggle for the Polish capital, and the entire country’s independence.
+The exhibition is dedicated to the uprising against the German occupation, a 63-day struggle for the Polish capital, and the entire country’s independence.
 In a carefully curated exhibition at the museum, you will be taken back to the historical events by some impressive exhibits, film sequences, animations, and light and sound effects.

 The museum is a place of remembrance for all those who gave their lives to the struggle for the capital and the freedom of their country.
-Through workshops, lectures, film screenings, concerts, the museum provides a deeper understanding of the past.
-A visit to the museum is a must while in Warsaw, you shouldn’t miss it.
+Through workshops, lectures, film screenings, and concerts, the museum provides a deeper understanding of the past.
+A visit to the museum is a must while in Warsaw; you shouldn’t miss it.

 The Neon Museum